Steve-Williams-32578/Steve-Williams-32578.github.io/about.markdown

 This site will be about my quest for IT knowledge (and maybe a little bit of the other stuff mixed in).

-I am happily married to my highschool flame with 2 amazing kids, a dog, a couple chickens, and recently a squirrel.
+I am happily married to my highschool flame with 2 amazing kids, a dog, a couple chickens, a snake,  and recently a squirrel.
 (Here's hoping the squirrel makes the move to friendly neighborhood rodent)